Titles and Roles

 - Discovery and Developmental Therapeutics

-Dr. Liu earned her PhD in medical physics from Columbia University.
-Her primary research in the detection of prostate and breast cancer using multimodality imaging was funded by the National Cancer Institute and the US Department of Defense.
+Tian Liu, PhD, DABR, is a physicist and researcher in the Department of Radiation Oncology at Emory School of Medicine in Atlanta, Georgia.
+Dr. Liu's primary research in the detection of prostate and breast cancer using multimodality imaging was funded by the National Cancer Institute and the US Department of Defense.
 Her research group has pioneered the use of functional ultrasound imaging in monitoring and predicting normal-tissue toxicity in cancer radiotherapy.
 Through this work, radiation oncologists will be able to better quantify radiation-induced side effects and hence improve the quality of life of many cancer survivors.

 To bring advanced technology into the clinics at Emory, she has opened five clinical trials and recruited over 300 patients in three years.
 She has a patent for her Ultrasonic Tissue-Type Classification and Imaging Methods and Apparatus and has four other patents pending.
 She has received significant grant funding for her research including a $1.5 million grant from the National Institutes of Health.